End-to-End Modeling Hierarchical Time Series Using Autoregressive Transformer and Conditional Normalizing Flow based Reconciliation: Methodology

 Our approach combines prediction and reconciliation into a unified process using deep parametric models, facilitating the sharing of information in process described above via global parameters.
 Our reconciliation method not only ensures hierarchical coherence constraints, but also dynamically revises the base forecast via integrating information of all levels, to improve the overall performance.
-Unlike current probabilistic method for hierarchical forecasting, we apply the projection matrix $P$ on the conditional joint distribution of CNF, rather than samples of distribution.
-In other words, our model conduct reconciliation in the forecast distribution rather than just sample points, which makes the estimation exact and more efficient.
+Unlike current probabilistic method for hierarchical forecasting, we apply the projection matrix $P$ on the conditional joint distribution of CNF, rather than samples from the distribution, resulting in exact estimation with higher efficiency.

 Moreover, our framework can accommodate different loss functions besides log-likelihood, and by sampling from the forecast distribution, we can also obtain sufficient statistics via the empirical distribution to facilitate more complicated optimization objectives.